Why is my Windows PC running slow? And how do I fix it?

 Your computer needs to restart

 Restarting your computer can solve lots of issues you are having.
 Programs or apps will continuously run in the background, even if you have closed them.
-So, restarting your computer will switch them off completely and flushes out the system.
+So, restarting your computer will switch them off completely and flush out the system.

 Failed programs are using all the processing powers